 your books are certain to offend some Catholics, but you should not

 worry about that."
-The Heart of the Matter, The End of the Affair, England Made Me, and The Quiet American were banned by the Eire government.
+(Fighting Evil: Unsung Heroes in the Novels of Graham Greene by Haim Gordon, 1997, p.
+108) The Heart of the Matter, The End of the Affair, England Made Me, and The Quiet American were banned by the Eire government.
 (Literature Suppressed on Religious Grounds by Margaret Bald, 2006, pp. 265-266)

-The End of the Affair was drew partly on Greene's affair with Catherine Walston, whom he had met in 1946.
+The End of the Affair was drew partly on Greene's affair with Catherine Walston.
 She was married to one of the richest men in England, Henry Walston, a prominent supporter of the Labour Party.
 Catherine was the mother of five children.
 "I think she was out to get him and she got him.
 I think it was a quite a straightforward grab," Vivien Dayrell-Browning later told to Norman Sherry, Greene's biographer.
-His relationship with Walston continued over ten years and produced another book, After Two Years (1949), which was printed 25 copies.
+(Life of Graham Greene Volume 2: 1939-1955 by Norman Sherry, 1996, p.
+227) His relationship with Walston continued over ten years and produced another book, After Two Years (1949), which was printed 25 copies.
 Most of them were later destroyed.
 Catherine had other lovers, too, including a Dominican priest.
 Greene left her for Yvette Cloetta, a Frenchwoman, who became his mistress for over thirty years.

 Sarah Miles in The End of the Affair was inspired by Catherine, the writer himself provided the model for the popular novelist Maurice Bendix, who narrates the story and tries to understand why Sarah left him.
 Maurice discovers that when he was injured in a bomb blast during the war, Sarah promised God that she would end the affair if Maurice is saved.
 Sarah dies of a pneumonia.
 Maurice's response to his divine rival is: "I hate you as though You existed."

 The Third Man is among Greene's most popular books.
 The story about corruption and betrayal gave basis for the film classic under the same title.
 Successful partners on The Fallen Idol (1948) and Our Man in Havanna (1960), Graham Greene and the director Carol Reed achieved the peak of their collaboration on this film.
 "I am getting terribly bored with... everybody except Carol who gets nicer and nicer on acquaintance," Greene wrote to Catherine Walston from Vienna in 1948.
-In The Third Man Holly Martin (Joseph Cotten) arrives in Vienna to discover that his friend Harry Lime (Orson Welles) has died in a car accident.
+(The Third Man by Rob White, 2003, p.
+17) In The Third Man Holly Martin (Joseph Cotten) arrives in Vienna to discover that his friend Harry Lime (Orson Welles) has died in a car accident.
 It turns out that Lime was involved in criminal activities, and Lime's girlfriend Anna Schmidt (Alida Valli) suspects that his death may not have been accidental.
 A porter recalls a mysterious third man at the scene of the death.
 One evening Martins sees a man obscured by the shadows, who suddenly disappears – he is Lime.
 The meet and Lime rationalizes his villainy in a speech at a fairground Ferris wheel: "In Italy for 30 years the Borgias, they had warfare, terror, murder, bloodshed.
 They produced Michelangelo, Leonardo Da Vinci and the Renaissance.
 In Switzerland they had brotherly love, five hundred years of democracy and peace.
 And what did that produce.
 The cuckoo clock."
 Major Calloway (Trevor Howard) threatens to deport Anna and Martins betrays Lime to secure her freedom.
 In a chase through the sewers Martins kills Lime, and Anna leaves him after the funeral. – Music, composed by Anton Karas, became highly popular.
 "The reader will notice many differences between the story and the film, and he should not imagine these changes were forced on an unwilling author : as likely as not they were suggested by the author.
 The film in fact is better than the story because it is in this case the finished state of the story."
-(Greene in Ways of Escape) In the original story Martin's first name was Rollo, it was changed to Holly on Joseph Cotten's request.
+(The Third Man and The Fallen Idol, with an Introduction by Ian Thomson, 2005, p.
+4) In the original story Martin's first name was Rollo, it was changed to Holly on Joseph Cotten's request.
 Welles's major contribution to the dialogue was his cuckoo clock speech.
 The character of Harry Lime inspired later a series on American radio, performed by Welles, short stories published by the News of the World, and the TV series of The Third Man, starring Michael Rennie.
 And in Peter Jackson's Heavenly Creatures (1994) Kate Winslet fantasized about Harry.

 Greene's ability to create debate and his practical jokes brought him often into headlines.
 He recommended Vladimir Nabokov's Lolita as his "Book of the Year," a banned work at that time, in the Sunday Times and praised the men involved in the Great Train Robbery.
 In a letter to the Spectator he proposed a scheme to bankrupt the British postal system.